 Photography courtesy of Widmer Brothers

-Hefe – One of the earliest craft versions of the style in America, Widmer Brothers Hefe is the beer that started it all.
-Most hefeweizens today in America are based off this beer.
+One of the earliest craft versions of the style in America, Widmer Brothers Hefe is the beer that started it all.
+Most hefeweizens today in America come from this beer.
 And it shows, racking up twenty-eight awards over the past thirty-plus years.
 Most recently, this one earned a bronze at the 2018 Great American Beer Festival.

 “We’re most proud of that one,” says Neilson.
 “That beer that won GABF was a production batch we sold as normal… It wasn’t a specialty [beer].
 We didn’t brew it all together in a room and tweak.
 We just took it off the line as fresh as we could get.
 It was just our production team making delicious beer.”

-“If we pour our hefeweizen… its a nice golden color, hazy, with an inch and a half of white head that stays and sticks” says Neilson.
-“A slice of lemon on top accentuates a lot of flavors in Widmer Brothers hefe that we want to bring forward — aromas of citrus and clove, lightness, and a little touch of crackery body.”
+“If we pour our hefeweizen…it’s a nice golden color, hazy, with an inch and a half of white head that stays and sticks,” says Neilson.
+“A slice of lemon on top accentuates many flavors in Widmer Brothers’ Hefe that we want to bring forward—aromas of citrus and clove, lightness, and a little touch of crackery body.”

 Learn more